cccbr/belfryprojects/content/docs/050-project-team/index.md

  - Provision of overnight accommodation, washing and changing facilities, refreshments
  - Hosting visitors, running errands

+## Recognition of Project Team

+A nice touch is to provide public recognition of at least the main members of the project team, perhaps by a plaque in the ringing room (Figure 1).

 ![Recognition of project team](project-team_fig-1.jpg)

 *Figure 1: Recognition for the project team at Horton Kirby, Kent*